This post may contain affiliate links, please see my disclosure policy to learn more.

 I usually saute the onion and garlic in butter, but olive oil would also work.
 If you are making a vegan soup coconut oil adds a really nice flavor to this soup.

 Curry, turmeric, and garlic pepper seasoning add just the right amount of spice to this soup.
 When I make this soup with coconut milk I like to add a pinch of ginger as well.
-Don’t be afraid to make it your own by adding different spices, tasting as you go so you don’t overdo it.
+Don’t be afraid to make it your own by adding different spices, and tasting as you go so you don’t overdo it.

 I use chicken broth in this soup.
 If you want a vegan option vegetable broth will change the flavor but it works just as well.